 As a vegetarian, the sources of protein in your diet will differ from the average person consuming meat.
 Plant-based proteins include beans, lentils, whole grains (like quinoa, brown rice and farro), nuts, seeds, soy products, and dairy.
 Plant-based protein powders can also be a source of protein for the busy athlete but are certainly not necessary to meet protein needs as a vegetarian.

-While protein sources may differ between meat-eaters and vegetarians, most other recommendations for building lean body mass are the same for both groups.
-These tips will help you increase your muscle in no time.
+Of course!
+You can get plenty of protein on a vegetarian diet to stimulate muscle growth.
+Although the protein sources differ between meat-eaters and vegetarians, most other recommendations for building lean body mass are the same for both groups.

 1. Figure out your protein needs